bilgino/angularforddd/README.md

 }
 ```

-Due to performance implications, it's not recommended to embed `getters` in the view template.
+Due to performance implications, it's not recommended to embedding `getters` in the view's template.
 Instead, we will use public properties.
 Hardcoding transformation methods in the view model causes tight coupling.
-A better approach is to process data transformation such as
+A better approach is to process data transformation like filtering,
-filtering, sorting, grouping or destructuring etc. in the reactive stream and hand over the result to the object factory.
+sorting, grouping or destructuring etc. in the reactive stream pipe and hand over the result to the object factory.

 **» Object Factory Pattern for View Models:**<br/>

 ```
 abstract class ViewModel {
   constructor() {}
   protected transformPrice(price: string): string {
     return // Do somthing with price value
   }